bigcommerce/b2b-buyer-portal/README.md

 - `/packages/eslint-config-b3`: the shared eslint config.

-- `/packages/tsconfig`: sthe shared tsconfig.
+- `/packages/tsconfig`: the shared tsconfig.

 - `/packages/ui`: to put all the UI which created by B3.